 Heisenberg scholarship funded by the German DFG 1994-1996

-Spokeperson of the Surface Physics Division of the German Physical Society since 2016
+Spokeperson of the Surface Physics Division of the German Physical Society 2016 - 2018.

-Elected member of the Council on Physical Chemistry of solid-State Bodies, Surfaces, and Characterization of Materials of the German Science Foundation (DFG) (2016 unti 2019).
+Elected member of the Council on Physical Chemistry of solid-State Bodies, Surfaces, and Characterization of Materials of the German Science Foundation (DFG) (2016 until 2019).

 Recipient of the van't Hoff Prize of the German Bunsen Association (DGB) 2016